Cottonseed oil cake futures up on spot demand

-New Delhi, May 24 (PTI) Cottonseed oil cake prices rose by Rs 33 to Rs 2,757 per quintal in futures trade Friday on accumulation of fresh positions by operators in sync with bolstering spot demand.
-Market players said a rise in demand at the spot market for cattle-feed makers amid low stocks positions aided the uptrend.
-On the National Commodity and Derivatives Exchange, cottonseed oil cake delivery for June contracts was up by Rs 33, or 1.21 per cent, to Rs 2,757 per quintal, with a business turnover of 21,800 lots.
-Likewise, the delivery for July contracts registered a gain of Rs 35.5, or 1.29 per cent, at Rs 2,792 per quintal, in an open interest of 4,990 lots.
-PTI ADI HRS
+New Delhi, May 23 (PTI) Cottonseed oil cake prices rose by Rs 28 to Rs 2,710 per quintal in the futures trade Thursday after tracking positive trend at the spot market.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in July contracts was trading up by Rs 28, or 1.08 per cent, to Rs 2,710 per quintal, with an open interest of 18,050 lots.
+The rates for the most-traded August contracts was up by Rs 18, or 0.66 per cent, to Rs 2,750 per quintal with a business turnover of 4,540 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today